emsmccoy/rentingCar/docs/PRA/dataModels.md

+# User Journey and Queries

 Below is the Mermaid.js code for a User Journey Diagram that captures the user journey for creating a booking and performing queries.
-This diagram breaks the process into distinct sections, assigns satisfaction scores (from 1 to 5, where 1 is very negative and 5 is very positive), and identifies the participants involved in each step.
-You can render this code in any Mermaid-supported environment (e.g., GitHub Markdown, Mermaid Live Editor) to see the visual representation.
+The diagram breaks the process into distinct sections, assigns satisfaction scores (from 1 to 5, where 1 is very negative and 5 is very positive), and identifies the participants involved in each step.

 ```mermaid
 journey